adelbibi/website2.0/content/publication/stochastic_momentum/index.md

 ---
-title: "ClusTR: Clustering Training for Robustness"
+title: "A Stochastic Derivative Free Optimization Method with Momentum"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Motasem Alfarra
+- Eduard Gorbunov
-- Juan C. Pérez
 - admin
-- Ali Thabet
-- Pablo Arbeláez
+- Ozan Sener
+- El Houcine Bergou
-- Bernard Ghanem
+- Peter Richtarik

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
-- "Equal contribution"
 - ""
 - ""
 - ""
 - ""
+- ""

-date: "2021-10-15"
+date: "2020-01-02"
 doi: ""

 # Schedule page publish date (NOT publication's date).